WakeMed: WakeMed Raleigh Campus

 WakeMed's largest campus, based in Raleigh, houses six adult intensive care units, a same-day surgery center, two 24-hour emergency departments, one for adults and another for children, an 84-bed rehabilitation hospital, a Women's Pavilion & Birthplace, a 48-bed neonatal intensive care nursery, physician practices through WakeMed Faculty Physicians, laboratories and diagnostic services.

 WakeMed Cary Hospital

 WakeMed Cary Hospital, located in Cary, North Carolina opened in 1991 as Western Wake Medical Center.
 It is a 156-bed hospital with 24-hour emergency services, a same-day surgery center, a Women's Pavilion & Birthplace, an intensive care unit, imaging services, and a sleep center specializing in diagnosing and treating sleep disorders.

 WakeMed North Hospital

-In May 2015, Wakemed Health and Hospitals upgraded their North Healthplex facility into a fully functioning hospital, specializing in women's and children's services.
+In May 2015, Wakemed Health and Hospitals upgraded their North Healthplex facility into a full hospital, specializing in women's and children's services.
 The 61-bed facility will provide comprehensive OBGYN support.
 It is located on Falls of Neuse Road in north Raleigh, built on land that was once the Pullen Plantation.